Form cover

 Preamble

-We, the undersigned institution/organization/individual, do hereby endorse the following Declaration:
+We, the undersigned institution/organization/individual, do hereby endorse the following Declaration.

-The Declaration
+The Declaration & Commitment

 Antizionism meets the criteria of a hate movement under contemporary legal, sociological, and human-rights frameworks by

-We call upon all Jewish organizations, academic institutions, synagogues, community bodies, interfaith partners, civil society organizations, and public officials to endorse this Declaration.
-Only through unified recognition that antizionism is an Israel-hating and Jew-hating movement can we ensure legal clarity, enable institutional accountability, protect the safety and dignity of the Jewish people, and prevent the further escalation of violence and discrimination.
+We call upon all organizations, academic institutions, synagogues, community bodies, interfaith partners, civil society organizations, and public officials to endorse this Declaration.
+By endorsing this Declaration, signatories commit to recognizing antizionism as a form of Jew-hatred within their institutional frameworks; advancing accurate education on the three eras of Jew-hatred and the mechanisms of libel-based demonization; aligning policies and practices to protect Jewish individuals and communities, and securing legal and institutional recognition of antizionism as hate-based misconduct essential to legal clarity, institutional accountability, and the safety and dignity of the Jewish people, thereby preventing further violence and discrimination.

+II.
 Commitment

 As an institution, we therefore commit to: